Methodology

 Separate live signals from editorial content

 Numeric waits only come from live scrapes.
-Airport guides, regional collections, and route advice are editorial — written by TravelTSA and updated on a slower cadence.
-We do not mix the two.
+Airport guides, regional collections, and route advice are editorial, written by TravelTSA and updated on a slower cadence.
+We label those surfaces differently from live source-backed values.

 We monitor ourselves